t3l3machus/PowerShell-Obfuscation-Bible/README.md

 **Modified** (appended `<# Suspendisse imperdiet lacus eu tellus pellentesque suscipit #>` in various places)
 ![image](https://user-images.githubusercontent.com/75489922/232095887-ce5561ca-e568-421a-bd63-f34ee1097f6a.png)

-This will not only work, but also lower the payloads `Shannon entropy` value (given that you don't use complex random comments).
+This will not only work, but also lower the payload's `Shannon entropy` value (given that you don't use complex random comments).

 ### Removing Comments
 There are malware-ish strings that will trigger AMSI immediately and it should be a priority to replace them, when obfuscating scripts.
 Check this out: